A Brief History of Alpine Food

 From Chambery, the 'cake of Savoy' is made with flour, corn, sugar and eggs.
-The secret to this delicious cake lies in its preparation - where the sugar and egg yolk are beaten at a high speed and for a long time; the cake then must be cooked for a very precise amount time.
-When all done, this cake is delicious, particularly with icing sugar on the top and with some apple jam.
+The secret to this delicious cake lies in its preparation - the sugar and egg yolk are beaten at a high speed and for a long time; the cake is then cooked for a very precise amount time.
+This cake is delicious, particularly when served with icing sugar on the top and apple jam on the side!

 10. Le Genepi

-The Genepi is a common mountain plant found in the Alps, but you may know it as the traditional herbal liqueur drank in many of the French ski resorts.
-Typically Savoyard, this kind of alcohol is generally served at the end of the meal as a digestif or, by some, enjoyed as an aperitif.
+The Genepi is a common mountain plant found in the Alps, and it's the basis of the traditional herbal liqueur drunk in many of the French ski resorts.
+Typically Savoyard, this kind of alcohol is generally served at the end of the meal as a digestif.
 It's not sweet like other digestifs, in fact it has a strong herbal taste that resembles chamomile or feverfew.